-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

-Southwest pilot Tammie Jo Shults is being praised for her cool demeanor after her plane suffered a blown engine — killing one passenger — and she was forced to make a one-engine, emergency landing in Philadelphia with nearly 150 people on board Tuesday.
+Southwest pilot Tammie Jo Shults is being praised for her cool demeanor after her plane suffered a blown engine — killing one passenger — and she was forced to make a one-engine, emergency landing in Philadelphia with nearly 150 people onboard Tuesday.

-Caught in the grips of calamity, passengers on Flight 1380 used their phones to send texts to loved ones and share news of their desperate state.
+In the midst of calamity, passengers on Flight 1380 used their phones to send texts to loved ones and share news of their desperate state.

 "Something is wrong with our plane!
 It appears we are going down!" passenger Marty Martinez wrote in the caption of a livestream video, showing himself breathing through a mask.